omoluabi44/CLOUD-ENGR.-PROJECT-Grid_Gold_Family_Application/README.md

 ## Problem Encountered

 During the implementation of the email confirmation feature, the DynamoDB stream kept invoking the Lambda function repeatedly, causing the SES service to reach the sending limit.
 This resulted in an inability to send confirmation emails.

-## Conclusion

-By implementing the email confirmation feature using AWS Lambda, DynamoDB streams, and SES, you can provide users with a confirmation email after they fill out the form.
-The solution of using a separate "sent-email" table helps prevent duplicate emails and ensures efficient utilization of the SES service.

 # Project Name